 There are many reasons American health care is doing such a bad job, one of them being the way insurers—both private companies and Medicare and Medicaid—pay for the majority of the care we receive.
 Most doctors and hospitals are paid on a “fee-for-service” basis; that is, they charge a fee for each individual office visit, test, drug, minor procedure, major surgery, and hospitalization.
 This means that the more patients a primary care doctor sees in a day, the more she makes; the more stuff that gets done to patients in a hospital, the higher its revenue.
 Providers are rewarded for delivering more care, not better care.
 Fee-for-service has made it difficult for even the most ambitious and well-meaning hospitals, clinics, and clinicians to transform their practices to provide the routine, largely low-tech, often home-based care the 5 percent really needs.

 In San Diego, the Transitions program, run by Sharp HealthCare, provides extra care at home that helps elderly people who are not yet sick enough for hospice avoid frequent hospitalizations.
 At Stanford, a clinic coordinates doctors, nurses, and medical assistants to care for university employees with multiple chronic illnesses.
-And a “health home” in Missouri makes sure that people with mental illness get the treatment that enables them to manage their physical health challenges.
+A “health home” in Missouri makes sure that people with mental illness get the treatment that enables them to manage their physical health challenges.
 And in Pennsylvania, four counties run an innovative program that has dramatically improved the coordination of physical and mental health care for patients with serious mental illness.

 Each of these programs is at risk if Congress repeals the Affordable Care Act or tinkers in the wrong way with Medicare or Medicaid.
 In addition to covering nearly thirty million people who previously had limited or no access to health insurance and adequate care, the ACA supports novel payment schemes that can break the cycle of neglect toward the chronically ill.
 If these programs are dismantled, or even slowed, we will continue to see rising health care spending—and worsening health in America.
 If the GOP is serious about lowering costs, it should reconsider its assumptions about how the health care market works.
 The lives of millions of American patients, and the financial health of the whole system, are riding on it.